-In the camp it was too hot to sleep and it’s not like you can talk about the weather, so passing the time was a slow process.
-We eventually settled in to a dazed silence, only permeated by the rustling of the palm leaves and the croaking of the frogs.
+In camp it was too hot to sleep and it’s not like you can talk about the weather.
+Passing the time was a slow process.
+We slipped in to a dazed silence, only permeated by the rustling of the palm leaves and the croaking of the frogs.

-If there was one thing none of us was expecting to hear in the desert it was the sound of frogs.
+If there was one thing none of us was expecting to hear in the desert, it was the sound of frogs.
 The camp had a small water channel about six inches across running right through it in which a serious frog party was occurring.
 Oases are not just for weary travellers then.

 Unfortunately the berbers only had enough food to sustain themselves while they tended the camp so there was none spare.
 All we had was biscuits, some stale bread and some jam.
 Of more immediate concern however was Greg’s health.
 To the trained eye heatstroke is an acute condition of hyperthermia caused by prolonged exposure to excessive heat.
 To the untrained eye it means a person with no sense of humour who is generally useless.
 So it was only when Greg lost his sense of humour that we knew something was not quite right.

-At first we had ignored it deciding that Greg was just having a tougher time than the rest of us but he then admitted that he’d been puking earlier and was having dizzy spells, and since this could not be attributed to 10 pints and a kebab, we realised he was suffering with the intense heat.
+At first we had ignored it, deciding that Greg was just having a tougher time than the rest of us.
+Later he admitted that he’d been puking and was having dizzy spells.
+Since this could not be attributed to 10 pints and a kebab, we realised he was suffering with the intense heat.

 At 4.30pm we set up off continuing west, following the setting sun.
 We had about two hours of daylight and although it wasn’t much, psychologically we all wanted to leave the camp and feel as though we were heading somewhere.

-A vast area of billiard smooth sand which was sun-baked so that it rode more like smooth tarmac.
+A vast area of billiard smooth sand, sun-baked so that it rode like tarmac.
 Even though time was of the essence we couldn’t resist riding in massive circular loops round and round.
 For that moment we were in our own personal playground and all our troubles were forgotten.
 We set up camp, tired by happy.
 Apart from Greg who was just tired.

 The next day was quite simply, horrendous.

 Rocks made the going tough.
-The bikes didn’t have enough suspension travel to soak them up so we ended getting bounced all over the place and walking the bikes over some boulder fields.
-There were a couple of lonely looking trees up ahead so we decided to stop and make the most of the shade.
+The bikes didn’t have enough suspension travel to soak them up.
+We ended getting bounced all over the place and walking the bikes over some boulder fields.
+There were a couple of lonely looking trees up ahead.
+We decided to stop and make the most of the shade.

-As we stood contemplating this disaster, Greg had stopped two hundred metres away, got off his bike and appeared to be looking at his feet.
+As we stood contemplating this disaster, Greg had stopped two hundred metres away.
+He’d got off his bike and appeared to be looking at his feet.
 “He’s found the bag of water!” we thought.
 But curiously Greg just stayed in the same position staring at his feet.
 This went on for about five minutes so Charlie walked back to check on him.

 It turned out Greg had not found the water.
 His bike had cut out and he had exhausted himself trying to get it started.
 Charles got the bike going and set about our disaster recovery plan.
-We put Greg in the shade and Oz stayed with him while Charlie and Kaspars headed back the way we had come to look for the lost water.
+We put Greg in the shade and Oz stayed with him.
+Meanwhile Charlie and Kaspars headed back the way we had come to look for the lost water.
 Two hours later they returned.
 With nothing.

 We considered our options.
 The light was fading and it was near impossible to ride in those conditions without risking an accident.
-We’d been drinking from our Camelbaks all day thinking that we would just top up from the spare water, of which we now had none.
+We’d been drinking freely from our Camelbaks thinking that we would just top up from the spare water.
+Of which we now had none.